labs-lv/sb8/README.md

 ---

-### "Adlib enable" jumper (JP4)
-When JP4 is opened (removed), Sonic Buster 8's OPL3 chip will be disconnected from Adlib port (388h), but will keep listening to 2x0h/2x1h and 2x8h/2x9h ports.
-This feature was requested by several users who have an Adlib card installed in the same system and want it to play FM music when "Adlib" is selected in a game setup as a music device.

-Normally this jumper should remain closed.

----

 ### Games configuration

-In order to use Sonic Buster 8 in games just setup it as a Sound Blaster (version 2.0 or earlier).
+In order to use Sonic Buster 8 in games just configure it as a Sound Blaster (version 2.0 or earlier).

 ![Detect](/pics/crt1.jpg)